Advanced Psychology Research Project B

 - Semester 2 - 2015

-5. Knowledge: Students will be expected to gain knowledge of research methodology equivalent to that suitable for a professional psychologist.
+5. understand and use research methodology equivalent to that suitable for a professional psychologist

 Details of research topics will be available at the commencement of the academic year.